Why Search Needs Versioning

 A retrieval-augmented system in production: embeddings are indexed, queries retrieve context, responses are generated.
 A week later, someone asks why the system returned a particular result.
 In a mutable index, there’s no answer.
 The index changed.
 The embedding model may have been updated.
 The retrieval state that produced that response no longer exists.

 This isn’t theoretical.
-Any system where retrieval influences outcomes—recommendations, classifications, agent actions—is subject to this failure.
-The more autonomous the system, the more consequential the gap.
+Any system where retrieval influences outcomes - recommendations, classifications, agent decisions - has this problem.
+The less human oversight there is, the more it matters.

-Vectory applies the same copy-on-write model that powers Datahike to HNSW (Hierarchical Navigable Small World) vector indexes.
+Proximum applies the same copy-on-write model that powers Datahike and Clojure to HNSW (Hierarchical Navigable Small World) vector indexes.
 Every insert returns a new index version.
 Previous versions remain valid and queryable:

 // Create and populate